-There are 3 defibrillators in School.
-They are located in the General Office, the Fitness Suite and in the outside changing room.
-Mr P Nicholls and Mrs Jones will be responsible for ensuring they are fit for use.
-Regular checks will be carried out and logged.
+There are four defibrillators in school.
+They are located in the General Office, the Fitness Suite, Reynolds Building and in the outside Changing Room.
+Our Healthcare practitioner will be responsible for ensuring they are fit for use.
+Regular checks will be carried out and logged by the above-named member of staff.